 Video has become an undeniably huge part of the internet.
-According to a report by Cisco, video will account for around 80% of global internet traffic by 2019.
+According to a report by Cisco, video will account for around 80% of global internet traffic in the near future.
 As millennials spend most of their time on social channels and mobile devices, it’s no wonder that advertisers have turned to social to drive engagement.

 How video advertising on social has taken off